Swansea Pals: Recruitment

 Immediately after the outbreak of war, Alderman T.T.
 Corker, the Mayor of Swansea in South Wales, proposed to form a home defence force or 'Civic Guard' to protect local industry and infrastructure such as railways and docks when the local Territorial Force battalion, the 6th Welsh Regiment, left the town for active service.
 One such volunteer unit began to be organised as early as 13 August by the Swansea Football and Cricket Club, which formed a Club Training Corps and established a rifle range under the grandstand of St Helen's Rugby and Cricket Ground.
 It soon numbered over 100 men.
 However, the mayor was advised that the creation of home based units was not a priority for the WO (although the Volunteer Training Corps was organised nationally as the war progressed).
 The mayor and corporation then turned their attention to assisting 'Kitchener's Army'.
 Two prominent local businessmen, Sir Alfred Mond of the Mond Nickel Refinery, and F. Cory Yeo of the Graigola Colliery, both based at Clydach, independently offered funds to raise a battalion in Swansea, and on 16 September the mayor held a public meeting at the town's Albert Hall.
 This meeting enthusiastically agreed to form a Swansea battalion of the Welsh Regiment.
 (Note: Although the regiment preferred the spelling 'Welch', this was not officially accepted until 1921.)
 The WO promptly accepted the offer and advertisements and further public meetings publicised the new unit, whose recruits were invited to enlist at Swansea Guildhall.
 By 25 September over 274 volunteers had signed up including the nucleus from the Swansea Training Corps.
 They were being drilled at St Helen's cricket ground, while the recruiting office had moved to the better suited Mond Buildings in Union Street.
-Major Henry Benson, DSO, retired from the East Surrey Regiment, who had family connections with Swansea, was appointed as the battalion's first commanding officer (CO) with the rank of Lieutenant-Colonel.
+Major Henry Benson, DSO, a retired officer of the East Surrey Regiment who had family connections with Swansea, was appointed as the battalion's first commanding officer (CO) with the rank of Lieutenant-Colonel.
 Dyson Brock Williams, a prominent Swansea resident and member of the cricket club, who had been involved in recruiting the battalion, became Captain and adjutant, and was promoted to Temporary Major in May 1915.
 Another early officer was the Mayor's son, Llewellyn Corker, who had initially enlisted as a Trooper in the Glamorgan Yeomanry but was now commissioned as a 2nd Lieutenant in the Swansea Battalion.